shorinji/android-minesweeper/README.md

 ## My planning

 I have been told planning should make up 80% of the project time to get it right.
 That number might be high for a small project, but it is always a good idea before coding to break down the work, and think through uncertain areas.
 Below, I have listed some of the questions that arose for me, and how I resolved them.
+It goes without saying that I know something about programming Android apps.

 ### Know the rules of the game